NSKernel/nskernel.github.io/index.md

 ## Services

++ EAI International Conference on Edge Computing and IoT 2024 (ICECI'24), TPC Member
-+ EAI International Conference on Security and Privacy in Communication Networks 2022 (SecureComm’22), Reviewer
++ EAI International Conference on Security and Privacy in Communication Networks 2022 (SecureComm'22), Reviewer
 + ACM Transactions on Privacy and Security, Reviewer
 + IEEE Internet of Things Journal, Reviewer